-There's only about 6" of space behind the dash, but you can unbolt and remove the factory radio's rear support without too much trouble, giving you plenty of room for any DIN-size radio.
-You'll need a mounting kit to trim out the new radio, a wiring harness that allows you to connect your new radio without having to cut the factory wiring, and an antenna adapter that connects your Jeep antenna to the new radio.
+There's only about 6" of space behind the dash, but you can unbolt and remove the factory radio's rear support without too much trouble, giving you plenty of room for a new receiver.
+You'll need a mounting kit to trim out the new radio, a wiring harness that allows you to connect it without cutting the factory wiring, and an antenna adapter that connects your Jeep's antenna to the new radio.
 These installation parts are available at a deep discount with your Crutchfield stereo order, and our step-by-step MasterSheet™ instructions for your Wrangler are included free.

 Tools needed: Phillips screwdriver, flat blade screwdriver, 10mm socket wrench, panel tool